GoswamiVijay/APIPrototype/pages/testing.md

   * [goswamivijay//apiprototype-nginx-prod](https://registry.hub.docker.com/u/goswamivijay/apiprototype-db-testgoswamivijay/apiprototype-nginx-prod/)

 You can install any of the above images on your workstation to test the application.
 Please ensure you have docker installed on your workstation.
-You can follow the instructions here (???Miscellaneous) to install docker on your box.
+You can follow the instructions [here](https://docs.docker.com/installation/mac/) for installing boot2docker on mac and [here](https://docs.docker.com/installation/windows/) for installing boot2docker on windows.
 The following instructions assume docker is installed on your box (or you are in docker VM if you are using docker tools such as [boot2docker](http://boot2docker.io/).

 To perform testing on the latest checkins from development branch